 Limit switches are not monitored via these channels.
 They are instead wired directly to the PMAC as control overrides (Subsection 4.2) and their status determined by interrogation of the PMAC.
-For further information on the limit switch implementation, please refer to the document, "Limits Design Description".
+For further information on the limit switch implementation, please refer to document INT-406-VEN-0116, "Limits Design Description".